Uber to buy Chile's Cornershop in bid to deliver your groceries

-SANTIAGO (Reuters) - Uber (UBER.N) said on Friday it would buy a majority stake in online grocery provider Cornershop as the ride-hailing giant moves to expand its fast-growing delivery service into the grocery store market.
+SANTIAGO, Oct 11 (Reuters) - Uber said on Friday it would buy a majority stake in online grocery provider Cornershop as the ride-hailing giant moves to expand its fast-growing delivery service into the grocery store market.

 Santiago-based Cornershop operates in Mexico, Chile, Canada and Peru, but Chief Executive Oskar Hjertonsson said the deal would allow it to deliver groceries “in many more countries around the world.”

-The app provides delivery of “groceries to your front door in one hour” from retailers including Costco Wholesale Corp (COST.O), Walmart Inc (WMT.N) and Mexico’s Chedraui (CHDRAUIB.MX).
+The app provides delivery of “groceries to your front door in one hour” from retailers including Costco Wholesale Corp , Walmart Inc and Mexico’s Chedraui .
 It charges retail chains and customers a commission for its services.

 “Whether it’s getting a ride, ordering food from your favorite restaurant, or soon, getting groceries delivered, we want Uber to be the operating system for your everyday life,” Uber CEO Dara Khosrowshahi said in a statement.